Year 3

 Writing

-During each half-term, the children will produce one piece of fiction and one piece of non-fiction writing.
-Throughout these learning journeys, they will acquire new grammar skills, practise their application, and develop extended pieces of writing.
+Throughout writing learning journeys, children will acquire new skills, practise their application, and develop extended pieces of writing.

 Maths